Skip to content

 Lower risk of dementia

-Even moderate use delivered powerful results — 2–3 sessions per week produced a 22% lower risk of sudden cardiac death.
-Spending 19+ minutes per session cut risk by 52%.
-A randomized clinical trial also found that a single whole-body hyperthermia session produced significant antidepressant effects within one week that lasted through week six.
+Even moderate use was associated with measurable benefits in published studies.
+Two to three sessions per week were associated with a 22% lower risk of sudden cardiac death in the same cohort.
+Spending 19+ minutes per session was associated with a 52% lower risk.
+A separate randomized clinical trial reported that a single whole-body hyperthermia session produced antidepressant effects measurable within one week and observed through week six.

 32%